Universal Weakly Fault-Tolerant Quantum Computation via Code Switching in the [[8,3,2]] Code: Introduction

 In this work, we further reduce the required resources by code switching between two versions of the $[[8,3,2]]$ code.
 Because our codes have distance 2, we adopt fault tolerance in the error-detecting (postselected) sense.
 One version of the $[[8,3,2]]$ code is the ``smallest interesting color code,'' with fault-tolerant implementations of the logical CCZ, CZ, and CNOT gates \cite{campbell2016smallest, hangleiter2025fault, wang2024fault,honciuc2024implementing,bluvstein2024logical}.
 We call this the \emph{Version 2} $[[8,3,2]]$ code, because it lacks fault-tolerant implementations of logical single-qubit gates.
 The \emph{Version 1} $[[8,3,2]]$ code can instead use the weakly fault-tolerant circuits of Ref.~\cite{gerhard2024weakly} to implement the logical $H$, $S$, and $\sqrt{X}^\dagger$ gates.
 Together, the two codes provide an overcomplete universal set of logical gates while still achieving quadratic suppression of logical errors with postselection.
 This protocol is summarized in \cref{fig:cs-1}.

 The remainder of the paper is organized as follows.
 We first review, in \cref{sec:2}, the weakly fault-tolerant logical gates available on the $[[n,n-2,2]]$ family.
 Then, in \cref{sec:3}, we introduce our two versions of the $[[8,3,2]]$ code.
 In \cref{sec:4}, we present a fault-tolerant code-switching protocol between them.
-Next, in \cref{sec:5}, we construct fault-tolerant state-preparation circuits for logical states relevant to applications.
-Finally, in \cref{sec:sim}, we report numerical simulations of state preparation, code switching, and an encoded three-logical-qubit Grover search.
-The Appendix presents various technical details in support of the main text.
+Next, in \cref{sec:5}, we summarize fault-tolerant state-preparation routines for logical states relevant to applications.
+Finally, in \cref{sec:sim,sec:Grover}, we report numerical simulations of state preparation, code switching, and an encoded three-logical-qubit Grover search.
+The Appendix presents various technical details in support of the main text, including explicit circuits for fault-tolerant state-preparation.